 How to Build Business Credit

 Now that you’ve established your business credit, it’s time to build it up by applying for credit.
 Vendors and suppliers are an ideal place to start.
-Financing regular purchases, such as office supplies, coffee and marketing materials, is one of the most efficient ways to build your business credit.
+Financing regular purchases, such as office supplies, is one of the most efficient ways to build your business credit.

 Secure a line of credit or negotiate payment terms from net-30 to net-60 days, and always pay your invoices on time.
-While on-time payments seem obvious, it’s worth noting that a late payment can impact your business credit score for as long as seven years.
+On-time payments seem obvious.
+Although, it’s worth noting that a late payment can impact your business credit score for as long as seven years.
 Once you establish a good relationship with your vendors, you can work your way up to revolving credit lines.